-This overwhelming focus on the threat from terrorism culminated in what’s now her most infamous policy position: quasi-support for Syrian President Bashar al-Assad, the dictator responsible for the outbreak of the Syrian civil war and the conflict’s worst atrocities.
+This overwhelming focus on the threat from terrorism culminated in what’s now Gabbard’s most infamous policy position: quasi-support for Syrian President Bashar al-Assad, the dictator responsible for the outbreak of the Syrian civil war and the conflict’s worst atrocities.

 Gabbard argued, along with a small minority of foreign policy analysts, that the best way to defeat ISIS in Syria was for the US to align itself with Assad’s regime.
 She argued that the US should cut funding to the rebels fighting Assad, even sponsoring a bill in Congress to cut off US support.
 In the fall of 2015, when Russia began its bombing campaign in Syria, Gabbard celebrated it as a win for counterterrorism.

 Bad enough US has not been bombing al-Qaeda/al-Nusra in Syria.
 But it’s mind-boggling that we protest Russia’s bombing of these terrorists.— Tulsi Gabbard (@TulsiGabbard) October 1, 2015

 In fact, Russian forces were mostly targeting Syrian rebel groups overall rather than al-Qaeda-aligned rebel groups specifically.
 The goal was not narrow counterterrorism but rather defending a Russian-friendly regime that was (at the time) losing the war.